 Important Note

-Some customers have noted issues with the availability of specific clam dishes, such as mirugai and akagai, even when they are listed on the menu.
+While generally highly regarded, some patrons have noted that specific clam varieties, such as mirugai and akagai, can be frequently unavailable even when listed on the menu [4, 5].

 Positive"Hatsu Hana is listed as a traditional omakase option at the $150 price point, with a Japanese proprietor and chefs trained in high-end sushi."